chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 - This response is then sent to GPT-3, which provides a conversational summary.
 - I used a [Gradio](https://www.gradio.app/) interface to allows users to interact with this system in a user-friendly manner.

-I got the system to work reasonably well but I discovered that the way the document is chunked for embeddings can have a significant impact on the quality of the retreival process.
+I got the system to work reasonably well but discovered that the way the document is chunked for embeddings can have a significant impact on the quality of the retreival process.

 {{< figure src="SB9Law.png" title="Example query using Gradio interface" >}}